 03 · Core insight

 The data exists.
 The system monitors everything.
-The failure is in translation: from raw energy metrics to financial confidence.
+The problem is in how that data is communicated — raw metrics instead of financial outcomes.

 “Enpal sells customers confidence.
 The current app fails to deliver it.”

-The three reviews above represent three layers of the same problem: the user can't verify the numbers (financial credibility), can't rely on the system being available (system reliability), and finds the daily experience frustrating rather than reassuring (daily friction).
-Each layer erodes trust.
-And for a company whose upsell model depends on satisfied, trusting customers — trust is the product.
+The three reviews above point to the same problem from different angles: the user can't verify the numbers (financial credibility), can't rely on the system being available (system reliability), and finds the daily experience frustrating rather than reassuring (daily friction).
+For a subscription company, each of these is a retention risk.

 Current experience